truenas/middleware/docs/userguide/index.rst

     set an appropriate quota for each dataset.
 Repeat this process to create a dataset for every user that will need access to the FTP service.

 #.  **If you are not using AD or LDAP, create a user account for each user** in :menuselection:`Account --> Users --> Add User`.
 For each user, browse to the
-    dataset created for that user in the *Home Directory* field.
+    dataset created for that user in the "Home Directory" field.
 Repeat this process to create a user account for every user that will need access to the FTP service, making sure to assign each user their own dataset.

 #.  **Set the permissions for each dataset** in :menuselection:`Storage --> Volumes`.
 Click the "Change Permissions" button for a dataset to assign a user